Actress Tessa Thompson Comes Out As Bisexual, Confirms That She Is Dating Janelle Monae

 The speculation that the talented ladies were romantically linked came to a head after Thompson was featured in one of Janelle Monáe’s suggestive music videos, PYNK, which shows “homoeroticism,” “self-acceptance” “sexual fluidity” and “vagina trousers.”
 The topics are all shown in the video in a celebratory fashion, of course.

 The Thor: Ragnarok star said that she was proud to be a part of the making of the video, and reportedly asked of the interviewer, “Isn’t is such a good record?”
-The question was in reference to Monae’s album, Dirty Computer.
+The question was in reference to Monae’s album, Dirty Computer, of which the music video, PYNK, accompanies.

 Tessa Thompson said that she took all the speculation in stride.
 She additionally explained during the interview that the two of them “love each other deeply.”
 She also added, “We’re so close, we vibrate on the same frequency.”